IGVF-DACC/igvf-metadata-submitter/README.md

 `v0.2.6` (dev): https://docs.google.com/spreadsheets/d/1G57o2NbwvOchV8FBmvW9xsHHZIaP-nnB9oO7Km2Yffc/edit?usp=sharing

-## Migrating from old version
+## Migrating from old version (alternative way)

+**THIS METHOD IS NOT RECOMMENDED**.
+About migraion, it's still recommended to make a copy of the new official release and copy-paste all tabs to the new spreadsheet and then re-authorize and re-define profile name for each sheet.
+But there is a workaround to replace the script of the spreadsheet only.

 Make a copy of your spreadsheet (old version).
 On a copied spreadsheet, click on `Extensions` - `Apps Script` on the menu.
 Take the script ID from URL. e.g. `https://script.google.com/u/0/home/projects/SCRIPT_ID_IS_HERE/edit`.

-Clone the repo and follow the above instruction to install npm and dependencies.
+Clone the repo and follow the above instruction to install `npm` and dependencies.

 ```bash
 # clone the repo